owncloud-archive/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 running the Apache Web server.
 These configurations are highly operating system specific and require a high degree of customization.

+See the `documentation Wiki <https://github.com/owncloud/documentation/wiki/Shibboleth-example-configurations>`_ for more configuration examples.

 The ownCloud instance itself is installed in ``/var/www/owncloud/``.
 The following aliases are defined in an Apache virtual host directive: